retrokid/retrokid.github.io/tech_notes/spritekit_documentation/058-sktexture-about-texture-atlases.md

 The benefits are:

 1. Minimized bundle size.
-2. Maximized runtime perfomance when rendering more than one of the atlas's textures at the same time, because SpriteKit is able to effectively render them at the same time.
+2. Maximized runtime performance when rendering more than one of the atlas's textures at the same time, because SpriteKit is able to effectively render them at the same time.

 ### Creating a Texture Atlas